Close

 United Kingdom

-Jan van der Meulen is Professor of Clinical Epidemiology, Department of Health Services Research and Policy, London School of Hygiene and Tropical Medicine.
+Jan van der Meulen is Professor of Clinical Epidemiology, Department of Health Services Research & Policy, London School of Hygiene & Tropical Medicine.
 He studied medicine and completed a PhD in medical physics in 1989.
 He has worked as a clinical epidemiologist first in the Netherlands and since 1998 in the UK (MRC Unit Southampton 1998 – 2000; LSHTM 2000 – present).

-He is Chair of the Project Teams of the National Prostate Cancer Audit and the National Maternity and Perinatal Audit and senior methodologist for the National Bowel Cancer Audit.
+He is a member of the Project Teams of the National Prostate Cancer Audit, the National Kidney Cancer Audit, the National Ovarian Cancer Audit and the National Maternity and Perinatal Audit.
+He is also a member of the executive team of the National Cancer Audit Collaborating Centre.

 Affiliations